The personal is political.

 My research uses critical feminist and ecological lenses to examine the social, political, and economic organization of everyday life.
 As a transdisciplinary and action-oriented scholar, I often find myself working at the intersection of critical food studies, environmental sociology, and feminist political economy.
 My research has been appeared in edited volumes on action research and learner-centered pedagogy, as well as the peer-reviewed journals Feminist Economics, Radical Teacher, and Journal of Agriculture, Food, Sustainability, and Community Development.

-My forthcoming book on the US National School Lunch Program (NSLP), tentatively entitled “The Labor of Lunch: Organizing a New Economy of Care in American Public Schools,” is under contract with the University of California Press.
+My forthcoming book on the US National School Lunch Program (NSLP), tentatively entitled “The Labor of Lunch: Why We Need Real Food and Real Jobs in American Public Schools,” will be published by the University of California Press in November 2019.
 In the book, I use ethnographic, archival, and participatory research methods, to move beyond critique to envision and advocate for a politics of the possible.
 For this work I received a First Book Award from the UW-Madison Center for the Humanities.
 The research for the book was generously supported by the National Science Foundation, the Robert and Patricia Switzer Foundation, the Baldwin Wisconsin Idea Endowment, the Meta Schroeder Beckner Endowment Grant, and the UW-Madison Institute for Research in the Humanities.

 My next book-length project is a cross-country comparison of the social organization of school lunch programs in China, Brazil, Japan, South Korea, and Finland.
 I am interested in how civil society activism, corporate interests, and national policy priorities shape the social justice and ecological goals of government-sponsored school lunch programs.
 By uncovering how, when, and to what extent school lunch programs operate as a site of resistance to the status quo—in terms of advancing food sovereignty, just labor practices, and ecological sustainability—this research will offer insight into just how pervasive the social expectation that school lunch, and care more broadly, should be “cheap,” and what can be done to shift the conversation to a more generative space from which to collectively reimagine the social organization of care through public institutions.